lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 # Predictive Simulation of Time Series with ARIMA in Python

-## Draft 2

-### We build forecast models so we can make plans and decisions about the future
+# We build forecast models so we can make plans and decisions about the future

 **Caesar:** Who is it in the press that calls on me?
 I hear a tongue, shriller than all the music,